jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 file_name = "CelebA-HQ_preprocessed.jld2" # you can change the file name/path here as well
 println("Number of batches: $num_batches")

-# data is a vector conatining the image batches
+# data is a vector containing the image batches
 data = Vector{Array{dtype, 4}}(undef, num_batches)
 # iterate over the data loader and add the batches to the data vector
 for (batch_index, (images_batch, )) in enumerate(dataloader)